SymbolicML/DynamicQuantities.jl/README.md

 8.987551787368176e16 m² s⁻⁴
 ```

-You can also convert a quantity in regular base SI units to symbolic units by using it as a function:
+You can also convert a quantity in regular base SI units to symbolic units with the `|>` infix operator
 ```julia
 julia> 5e-9u"m" |> us"nm"
 5.0 nm
 ```

+You can also convert between different symbolic units.
-We can also simply write this more explicitly
+(Note that you can write this more explicitly
-with `uconvert(us"nm", 5e-9u"m")`.
+with `uconvert(us"nm", 5e-9u"m")`.)

 Finally, you can also import these directly: